-Acumen Analytics software offers you retrospective data analysis and hemodynamic insights into patient perfusion.
+Acumen Analytics software offers you retrospective data analysis and hemodynamic insights into patient perfusion all on your personal computer.

 Acumen Analytics software allows you to retrospectively view and analyze monitored hemodynamic parameters from the Acumen IQ sensor, FloTrac sensor, or ClearSight finger cuff, highlighting key events including: